Credit Reports, Scores & Alerts

 How is my Equifax Score calculated?

 Your Equifax Score is calculated based on the information held in your credit report at a given point in time.
 It is a number between 0-1200 and in simple terms, the higher your Equifax Score, the better your credit profile and the more likely you are to be accepted for credit.
-If you've got a low Equifax Score, your credit applications may only be approved by lenders that charge a much higher interest rate or you may have difficulty gaining access to credit at all.

 There are a number of key contributing factors that are taken into consideration when generating your Equifax Score: